Harp Starter Kit

 If you are not comfortable with your phone, getting a tuner may be a good idea for you!
 I used this tuner for years before I switched to my phone.
 The great thing about it is that it senses vibrations, so you can tune your harp in a noisy environment.

-5. Get started with learning!
+5. Get Started with Learning!